huggingface/datasets/docs/source/share.rst

    git commit
    git push -u origin my-new-dataset

-9. Go back to your fork on Github, and click on **Pull request** to open a pull request on the main 🤗 `Datasets repository <https://github.com/huggingface/datasets>`_ for review.
+9. Go back to your fork on GitHub, and click on **Pull request** to open a pull request on the main 🤗 `Datasets repository <https://github.com/huggingface/datasets>`_ for review.